zoldber/MarkovCpp/README.md

 and the following chain might be generated:

-"they" ➔ "have" ➔ "a" ➔ "dog"
+"they" ➔ "have" ➔ "a" ➔ "dog" ➔ /TERMINATE

 Note that for key "have", there's a 2/3 chance of selecting "a" as the subsequent word, and a 1/3 chance of selecting "two".
-In this example, the probability of word selection is based on word frequency in the list that's pointed to.
+In this example, the probability of subsequent word selection is represented with word frequency in the list that's pointed to.
+This is intuitive but suboptimal for a few obvious reasons.

-Obviously these get more interesting for larger sentences and larger sets of sentences.
-They also tend to get incoherent unless the sentences are sourced similarly (e.g. each corpus should be a set of quotes, or poems, or bicycle advertisements, etc.)
+Word chains (meant to emulate sentences) get more interesting for larger sentences and larger sets of sentences.
+They also tend to get incoherent unless the sentences are sourced similarly (e.g. each corpus should be a set of quotes, or poems, or bicycle advertisements, etc.).